dkapesa/AI-Verification-Copilot/README.md

 9. Refresh the page and confirm persisted latest AI review still appears
 10. Refresh the audit timeline and confirm recent activity is shown

-A commonly used test case during development has been:
+The dashboard has been manually validated across all three decision paths:

+- **APPROVE** case
+- **ESCALATE** case
+- **REJECT** case

+A restart / regression pass has also been completed to confirm that persisted tool runs, persisted AI reviews, and audit timeline history remain available after restarting Docker, backend, and frontend.

+Commonly used development test cases have included:

 - `0d908d7d-da04-4a51-8d0c-898fd3a3e2ba`
+- `8cd0afa4-5514-4c0a-a352-a9ed09fdfc21`
+- `9a2a963a-5752-40d9-a117-3854ba7390f0`
+- `8f41eca5-4ab6-4c27-85aa-7d377d8116ce`

 ---

 ## Known Limitations / Technical Debt

-The project is working, but a few areas are intentionally still in progress:
+The project is working end-to-end, but a few areas are intentionally still in progress:

 - frontend types still need to be aligned more tightly to exact backend response shapes
-- shared UI primitives for loading / error / empty states still need to be introduced
+- shared UI primitives for loading / error / empty states still need to be introduced consistently
-- queue responsiveness and density can be improved
+- queue mobile / tablet fallback can be improved further
-- case detail header can be polished further
 - nested JSON rendering can become more analyst-friendly over time
+- audit event grouping / collapsing can be refined further for very long timelines
 - human override workflow is still a placeholder and not yet fully persisted end-to-end
-- richer tool output details could be exposed in the UI
 - `.env.example` files still need to be added
 - local developer onboarding can still be improved further
+- evaluation harness and benchmarking workflow are the next major phase

 ---

 ## Overall Architecture Diagram

-## Architecture Diagram

 The system is designed as a full-stack internal review platform with a persisted backend workflow and an analyst-facing frontend dashboard.